About the Institute for Advancement of Justice and Human Rights

 Independent Tribunal

-Our Tribunal provides expert evaluation and determination of accommodation needs in courts across the United States, ensuring compliance with international human rights standards and accessibility requirements.
+Our Tribunal provides expert evaluation and model determination of accommodation needs in courts across the United States based on actual cases and actual needs, ensuring compliance with international human rights standards and accessibility requirements.
 We consider human rights and international human rights standards in the determination of court disability accommodations, including many completely ignored by courts, including the right to rehabilitation.

 Standards Development